Tapleytown, Ontario

 Tapleytown is a rural community in the southeastern portion of Hamilton, Ontario.

 Buildings

-Tapleytown has one school, Tapleytown Elementary School located at 390 Mud St E, Stoney Creek (part of Hamilton since 2001), ON L8J 3C6, Canada.
-Tapleytown has one church named Tapleytown United Church located at 413 Mud St E, Stoney Creek, ON L8J 3B5, Canada.
+Tapleytown has one school, Tapleytown Elementary School located at 390 Mud St E; this is the second oldest elementary school in the HWDSB, with the one room schoolhouse being built in 1881.
+Stoney Creek (part of Hamilton since 2001), ON L8J 3C6, Canada.
+Tapleytown has one church named Tapleytown Church of Christ located at 413 Mud St E, Stoney Creek, ON L8J 3B5, Canada.
 Tapleytown also has a cemetery, named Tapleytown Cemetery in the same area with the address of 385 Mud St E, Stoney Creek.